What is quarantine?

 CWRU UTech Information Security and Network Engineering monitor network sensors to track malicious activity and overuse of campus resources.

-Quarantine is imposed on faceplates that send signals that interfere with the campus network.
+Quarantine is imposed on faceplates, to isolate computers involved in malicious traffic on the campus network.
 Computers attached to a quarantined faceplate have limited access to the network.

 Why do computers get quarantined?